MeshyDev/BioFuse_Repo/README.md

 Requires 50 EP.
 Corrupts your enemy.
 Can only use while corrupted.
 - **New Spell - Presidential Corruption**:
 Requires 1 EP. ???
+- **New Player Status Effects**:
+  - "Overcharged" - DoT that is applied when your EP is past MaxEP.
+It drains both EP and HP per turn.
+  - "Overhealed" - Text only effect
+  - "Exhausted" - Text only effect, triggered when EP is below 0
+- **New, more powerful potions!**:
+  - Greater EP Potion, restores 500 EP regardless of MaxEP!
+(750 Nodes)
+  - Greater HP Potion, restores 500 HP regardless of MaxHP!
+(500 Nodes)

 ### 🛠 Gameplay Changes & Improvements
 - **Corruption Mechanic**: Enemies no longer self-destruct; they now take minor damage.